Back to Insights

 3. Culture is a competitive advantage

-By curating for culture, we've created a network where advisors trust each other enough to co-serve clients, share referrals, and collaborate on complex family engagements.
+Curating for culture builds a network where advisors trust each other enough to co-serve clients, share referrals, and collaborate on complex family engagements.
 This wouldn't be possible in a volume-driven model.

 Looking Ahead

 As we grow the SSCA network, our commitment to curation remains firm.
-We'd rather have 50 deeply aligned advisors than 500 who treat the credential as a marketing badge.
+We'd rather have a few dozen deeply aligned advisors than hundreds who treat the credential as a marketing badge.